 Martin came into the industry straight from school at the age of 18 working for a wine and spirit company achieving a diploma from the Wine & Spirit Education trust, progressed through area management with John Smiths Brewery in the South Yorkshire area.
 Progressed through ranks continuing to do multi-site management, until i joined the Federation of Licensed Victuallers Associations 5 years ago in 2009 as Operations Director providing guidance to members on Employment law, rent reviews, L&T issues, Liaising with Government on all aspects of the licensed trade .
 At that time sat on the PIRRS board now the PGB.

 With a background in retailing, Nick was previously a manager of the Food Hall in Selfridges, Oxford Street, Nick took has been the Managing Director of Pleisure Ltd since the mid ’90’s.
 In his time he has been part of a team that has won several industry awards and also a personal outstanding contribution award in 2003.
-As a tenant himself and head of the growing Brighton & Hove Licensees Association, with members throughout the South East he has 20 years of experience of dealing with leasehold and tenancy issues.
+As a tenant himself and head of the growing Brighton & Hove Licensees Association, with members throughout the South East and national body.
+The Licensees Association he has 20 years of experience of dealing with leasehold and tenancy issues.

 “Chris is Chief Executive Officer of Wadworth, a regional pub operator and family brewer with 171 tenanted and leased pubs and 47 managed pubs.
 He was appointed to this role in November 2015 having previously been Managing Director of Spirit Leased, part of Spirit Pub Company where he was also responsible for all property matters for the total Spirit business.
 He has over 20 years’ experience in the industry having held various senior operations roles in both the tenanted and managed arms of different pub and brewing companies.
 He is also a Non-Executive industry advisor on the BII Executive Board.”